fieldtrip/website/example/cluster_chennu2016.md

 # Normalization of the Power Spectral Density (PSD)

-1. **Normalize the PSD relative to the mean taken over freq_norm during the SAME sedative state**
+**1. Normalize the PSD relative to the mean taken over freq_norm during the SAME sedative state**

      - Pros: you become sensitive to power difference within each sedative state